 Unity Residential Learning Community (RL) is a traditional-style, co-ed community of first and second-year students, focused on the themes of diversity and civic engagement.
 The RLC is housed within McLaughlin-Walsh residence hall.

-Unity is focused on diversity and civic engagement, and offers students numerous opportunities to explore all aspects of diversity.
-The theme of Unity is grounded in one of the University's fundamental values: "We cherish our diverse community and the roots that must sustain it: shared values amidst diversity, close personal relationships, effective communication, respect for others, and an engaged concern for the common good of the campus, the local community, and the global society."
+The theme of Unity RLC is grounded in one of the University's fundamental values: "We cherish our diverse community and the roots that must sustain it: shared values amidst diversity, close personal relationships, effective communication, respect for others, and an engaged concern for the common good of the campus, the local community, and the global society."

-Unity offers programs and events in a wide range of diversity themed topics such as: Social Justice, Socioeconomic, Sexuality/Gender, Culture/Race, Religion, National Origin and much more.
-The exploration, understanding and appreciation of diversity are fostered through courses, co-curricular programming and residential programming.
+Unity RLC programs and events focus on a wide range of diversity themed topics such as Social Justice, Socioeconomic status, Sexuality/Gender, Culture/Race, Religion, National Origin, and much more.
+The exploration, understanding, and appreciation of diversity are fostered through courses, co-curricular programming, and residential programming.

 We strongly believe that exposure and understanding of different ways of thinking is essential to reaching one's potential.
-It is with this in mind that we plan and implement opportunities for our students to learn about a world larger than themselves, Unity, SCU or their country and then act on this knowledge for the common good.
-Join us in learning how to be who we are without excluding others
+It is with this in mind that the Unity RLC staff plans and implements opportunities for residents to learn about a world larger than themselves, SCU or their country and then act on this knowledge for the common good.

 Programs & Events